Who’s raising the most money in the governor race? Hint: It’s not Kris Kobach

 But dark horse candidates also flexed some fund-raising muscle.

-In second place not far behind Colyer was Mark Hutton, a Wichita construction executive and former state legislator, who rounded up $581,000 in contributions since launching his campaign at the end of August.

-Third place went to Greg Orman, an independent who ran a fairly close race for Senate in 2014, but hasn’t officially entered the governor race.
+In second place was Greg Orman, an independent who ran a fairly close race for Senate in 2014, but hasn’t officially entered the governor race.
 He raised $453,000, all of it in December.

-In fourth was another Republican who’s been largely under the radar, Insurance Commissioner Ken Selzer, who raised $427,000.
+Third place in fund-raising was a Republican who’s been largely under the radar, Insurance Commissioner Ken Selzer, who raised $427,000.

-“The surprise on that list is Mark Hutton, because no average voters in the state know who he is at all,” Beatty said.
-“For him to be able to get people to donate, he’s impressing some people. ...
-The Hutton numbers impressed me.”

-“He’s looking also like a contender as another conservative establishment candidate,” he said.
-“You can raise some nice change from the insurance businesses.”
+Mark Hutton, a Wichita construction executive and former state legislator, rounded up $381,000 in contributions since launching his campaign at the end of August, placing him fourth overall and third among Republicans.

-Trailing Selzer was Ed O’Malley, a former state legislator who now heads the Kansas Leadership Center.
+Trailing Hutton and Kobach was Ed O’Malley, a former state legislator who now heads the Kansas Leadership Center.
 He raised $211,788 in contributions.

 There are two candidates who are heavily self-funded.

-Note: Editor’s note: An earlier version of this story included an incorrect figure for contributions raised by candidate Mark Hutton.